joachim-gassen/ExPanDaR/README.md

 [here](https://jgassen.shinyapps.io/expand_r3/) for a financial accounting and stock returns dataset of U.S. firms.

-If you want to analyze your own panel data instead, you can also access a variant of ExPanD app [here](https://jgassen.shinyapps.io/expand/) that allows user-side data uploads.
+If you want to analyze your own data instead, you can also access a variant of ExPanD app [here](https://jgassen.shinyapps.io/expand/) that allows user-side data uploads.
 No worries: Your data won’t be stored on the server and will get erased from memory as soon as you close the web connection.

 ## Installation